ITensor/website/docs/cppv3/classes/combiner.md

 To retrieve the "combined" index that results from merging all of the indices provided, use the combinedIndex` function (see below).

 Internally, a combiner is implemented as a type of ITensor with a special storage type.
-This storage performs no allocation of any elements whatsoever; instead it acts as a "tag" which causes contraction with a combiner to call special optimized routines to reshape a regular ITensor as efficiently as possible.
+This storage performs no allocation of any elements whatsoever; when a combiner ITensor is contracted with another ITensor, special optimized routines are called to reshape the regular ITensor into the resulting ITensor with combined indices as efficiently as possible.

 ## Synopsis

-    auto i = Index("i",3);
+    auto i = Index(3);
-    auto j = Index("j",5);
+    auto j = Index(5);
-    auto k = Index("k",7);
+    auto k = Index(7);
-    auto l = Index("l",9);
+    auto l = Index(9);

     auto T = ITensor(i,j,k,l);